 While AmeriCash is no longer a cash advance or payday lender, the short-term installment loans it offers can still be risky.
 That’s because the lender can charge interest rates in the triple-digits — much more than more-traditional loans from a bank or credit union.

-AmeriCash doesn’t disclose its interest rates and fees upfront — though it does list maximum rates allowed by the states it offers loans in — and the company didn’t respond to our direct inquiries.
-But some borrowers report being shocked when they discovered the actual cost of repayment.
+AmeriCash doesn’t disclose its interest rates and fees upfront — though it does list maximum rates allowed by the some of the states it offers loans in.
+And it’s good to know that some borrowers report being shocked when they discovered the actual cost of repayment.

 When it comes to finding the right loan for you, knowing the cost of borrowing upfront, and whether you can afford to repay the loan, is very important.
 Consider this when deciding if AmeriCash is the right lender for you.